Kunta Kinte Heritage Festival

 Ethnic Festivals

 All manner of ethnic festivals dot Maryland's landscape, from Polish to African, Greek to Korean, and Hispanic/Latinex to Ukrainian.
-Even the unique Baltimore "Bawlmer Hon" culture is celebrated at HONFEST.
 The CARIBBEAN CARNIVAL and Parade in Baltimore's Druid Hill Park draws visitors from across Central Maryland and the District of Columbia as does the AFRAM FESTIVAL.
 The annual KUNTA KINTE HERITAGE FESTIVAL is held at the Annapolis City Dock.
 Several festivals across Maryland pay tribute to Hispanic and Latino cultures, with music, crafts, children's activities, and food including Fiesta Latina, Columbia Pro Cantare, and the annual Hispanic festivals in Frederick and Adelphi.

 The First Americans